Paris in May: 2023

 Everything from the weather to seasonal events and art makes a May trip to Paris a great vacation decision.
 In May, Paris is a bustling hub of life.
 Warm weather brings visitors to the city, the locals are out and about and flowers blossom brightly.
 The garden and parks are also bustling with life and the terraces are wide open.

-Paris always has its fair share of tourists, but the tourism season hasn't hit full speed in May.
+Paris always has its fair share of tourists, but the high season for tourism and summer crowds hasn't hit full speed yet, which starts to pick up in late May.
 That makes visiting all the touristy destinations much more pleasant, although there will still be lines at the more popular spots.
 Many of the tourist sites offer “skip-the-lines” passes for those who don't mind paying a little extra to avoid standing in line.

-If culture and festivals are your things then a trip to France's capital will be just what you need this year.
-With so many events happening on any given day, here are some key events to put on your itinerary.
+If culture, live music, outdoor events, and festivals are your things then a trip to France's capital will be just what you need this year.
+With so many exciting events happening on any given day, there are plenty of good ideas to choose from.
+Here are some key events to put on your itinerary.

 European Museums Night (La Nuit des musées)